 The safeguarding partners should take account of the findings from their own local reviews and from all national reviews, with a view to considering how identified improvements should be implemented locally, including the way in which organisations and agencies work together to safeguard and promote the welfare of children.
 The safeguarding partners should highlight findings from reviews with relevant parties locally and should regularly audit progress on the implementation of recommended improvements.
 Improvement should be sustained through regular monitoring and follow up of actions so that the findings from these reviews make a real impact on improving outcomes for children.

-Published National Thematic Reviews can be found at:
+Published National Thematic Reviews can be found on GOV.UK:

 - A common theme running throughout many recent national and local reviews is that of professional curiosity.
 To find out more, please see the following 7 minute briefing.

 - Safeguarding children at risk from criminal exploitation - published 4 March 2020